 - Suzuki GSXR 250 reviewWhen I heard that a new Suzuki GSXR 250 was being released, I grew very excited.
 The original Suzuki GSXR 250 was a big hit in Japan in the late ’80s and early ’90s.
 Using a liquid-cooled four-stroke four-cylinder engine it produced 45hp.
 Based on the GSXR750 with its box steel frame, dual front callipers… Read More »Suzuki GSXR 250 review

 - Michelin Power RS reviewWhen a manufacturer releases a new product and boasts a massive improvement over the previous it makes a little cynical.
-The new Michelin Power RS tyre did this.
+The new Michelin Power RS tyre did this, and yes I was a cynic.
 The Michelin Power RS tyre was launched in January 2017.
-What seems like an amalgamation of the pilot power 3 and the power supersport Evo tyres.
-The… Read More »Michelin Power RS review
+What seems like an amalgamation of the pilot power 3 and… Read More »Michelin Power RS review

 - Triumph Thruxton R reviewI have always had the stereotype of Triumph being an old man’s bike, how wrong I was.
 It didn’t take much effort for me to be talked into taking the Triumph Thruxton R out for a spin.
 I first saw the Thruxton R at motorcycle live in 2016, and I just thought wow.
 The combination… Read More »Triumph Thruxton R review